DylanMeeus/springboot_jwt_blog/_posts/2016-08-10-building-an-app-with-Aurelia-1.0-from-authentication-to-calling-an-API.markdown

 }
 ```

-We want to fetch the quote when the route is hit, so within the `activate()` method, we are making a GET request to our `random-quote` endpoint, which is located at `localhost:3001/api/random-quote`.
+We want to fetch the quote when the route is hit, so within the `activate()` method we are making a GET request to our `random-quote` endpoint, which is located at `localhost:3001/api/random-quote`.
 If we get a good response, we set the quote text onto `randomQuote` so that it can be accessed in the view.

 The `super-secret-quote` route is pretty much the same, except that we make our requests to a different endpoint.
 For the view in `secret-quote.html`, make sure to change `${randomQuote}` to `${secretQuote}`